 What a joke!
 We sat there for one hour listening to 'Freddy it's not my fault' read through his Intrepid Script, which rammed down your throat you were rich white people and we were in a third world country and we should give lots of money!
 Actually we found it really offensive, as people who give a lot to charity and who had paid an awful lot to do the trip you don't want

 this to overshadow the reason for you being there....

 Again there was no apology for the mess up or any inconvenience caused that morning in fact completely the opposite....
 We were told throughout the trip things may change and we needed to be 'flexible' and to quote 'have PMA'......(positive mental attitude) Honestly we were all shaking our heads in disbelief!!!
 Had we not I'm sure we'd have been fuming....
 Thankfully a few of our group had had good experiences with Intrepid in the Galapagos so we kept hoping we were just unfortunate and things would get better.

 Not quickly though as the day's activity, which was supposed to be a walking tour of Cuzco wasn't going to start until 3.30pm

 !!!) and that was after he'd taken us to a restaurant for lunch where 2 main courses would equal our daily budget!!- No Thanks!).
 So we decided to skip it....

 We had to be back at 6pm

-anyway to hire our overly priced sleeping bags and poles and have a briefing with the guide who'd be taking us on the actual trail, so we'd head back then having hired sleeping
+anyway to hire our overly priced sleeping bags and poles and have a briefing with the guide who'd be taking us on the actual trail, so we'd head back then having hired sleeping bags at half the

 Jumping for joy